 It was a prime task to establish the system to include them in the ranking system and have them under control to reign over the country in a smooth manner while putting the Emperor at the heart of the country.

 At the time, Sui Dynasty China was gaining increasing authority, Prince Shotoku was well aware of the urgent need to establish the foundation for Japan not to be invaded and colonized by Sui Dynasty China.

-Before the 7th century, Japan had an intention to rule over the country with taking advantage of an authority of China under a tributary system.
+Before the 7th century, Japan had an intention to rule over the country by taking advantage of the authority of China under a tributary system.

 In 603, Prince Shotoku established the first court ranks system, the Twelve Level Cap and Rank System.
 It’s to distinguish superior officials by twelve colors of the caps they wear.

 The primary distinction between this new system and the old kabane system by which a person’s rank was determined based on heredity, was that the cap and rank system allowed for promotion based on merit and individual achievement.

 It was adapted from similar systems that were already in place in the Sui dynasty China, Paekche, and Koguryo.

 The officials wore silk caps that were decorated with gold and silver, and a feather that indicated the officer’s rank.